 Many people – including some doctors – assume that fasting blood sugar rises when a person smokes.
-If this theory is true, smoking could break the fast since a rise in blood sugar stimulates insulin secretion.
+If this theory is true, smoking could break the fast since a blood sugar increase stimulates insulin secretion.

-Consequently, smoking would have to affect a blood glucose test.
-For example, this effect on the blood test could lead to the incorrect diagnosis of diabetes.
+Consequently, smoking would have affected a blood glucose test.
+For example, this effect on the blood test could lead to an incorrect diagnosis of diabetes.

 For this reason, researchers conducted a study on ten diabetics and 18 non-diabetics, with all participants smoking regularly.

 They found that neither fasting blood glucose nor response to oral glucose consumption was affected by smoking.